 Prescribers in the state of New York, from August 27, 2013, were required to consult the Prescription Monitoring Program (PMP) Registry while writing prescriptions for Schedule II, III, and IV controlled substance.
 For this, prescribers are required to have a health commerce system (HCS) account.
 This account can be applied online through the New York State Department of Health.

 One major objective of I-STOP is enabling practitioners to better assess their patients who are being treated using controlled substance.
 Moreover, I-STOP helps in the following:

 Prevention of prescription fraud:Moving to a digital prescription mode ensures that forging, stealing, or altering prescriptions is not possible.

-Prevention of drug overdose and abuse: Improved monitoring and tracking of prescriptions for controlled substances reduces drug overdose and abuse.
+Prevention of medication overdose and abuse: Improved monitoring and tracking of prescriptions for controlled substances reduces medication overdose and abuse.

 Prevention of prescription errors: : Minimizing medication errors becomes possible with modern prescription technology.
 Furthermore, e-prescribing allows direct integration of prescription records into EHRs.

 Prevention of doctor shopping/double doctoring: I-STOP facilitates providers to access patients' prescription history.
 This helps in preventing patients seeking multiple physicians with the intention of getting additional prescriptions.